iankuys/c2c_survey_app/README.md

 * `REDCAP_INSTRUMENT = "projects"`

 ## User Requirements:
-* `Valid C2C email`
+* Valid C2C email
-* `Particapant can only do the survey once'
+* Particapant can only do the survey once
-* `See how many times a video was watched'
+* See how many times a video was watched
-* `See what device was used - capture user agent'
+* See what device was used - capture user agent
-* `Particapant can only vote if both videos have been viewed'
+* Particapant can only vote if both videos have been viewed